 For the geopolitical system, decolonization was also a moment of rupture and continuity.
 While formal empires dissolved and colonies acquired independence, most Southern nations continue to occupy a peripheral position in the global order.
 Economically, many of them remain dependent on commodity exports, capital imports, and asymmetric trade and debt relations.
 Decolonization-era attempts to reform the international legal system, which pre-existed most postcolonial states, did not fundamentally change its structure.
-South was tensions and US-American or Soviet hegemony limited the space for autonomous Southern politics.
+Cold war tensions and US-American or Soviet hegemony limited the space for autonomous Southern politics.
 Global knowledge production continues to reflect epistemic hierarchies, which subordinate the South as space and subject of knowledge production.
 This geopolitics of knowledge, as Christine Schwöbel-Patel calls it, affects not least the production of legal knowledge and the discipline of comparative constitutional law.
-Southern politics of comparative constitutional law.